pebblesandweeds/rccl_gpu_matmul/README.md

 # Distributed Matrix Multiplication using RCCL

 This repository demonstrates distributed matrix multiplication across multiple AMD GPUs using RCCL (ROCm Communication Collectives Library) and rocBLAS.
-The implementation distributes the original rocblas_sgemm() computation across multiple GPUs within a single host system to achieve enhanced performance through parallel processing.
+The implementation distributes rocblas_sgemm() matrix multiplication computation across multiple GPUs within a single host system to achieve enhanced performance through parallel processing.

+## Overview
+The project provides two implementations:

+* A C implementation using RCCL and rocBLAS for distributed GPU matrix multiplication on a single host
+* A PyTorch implementation using DistributedDataParallel with RCCL backend on a single host

+Both implementations demonstrate how to:

+* Distribute large matrix operations across multiple GPUs
+* Coordinate inter-GPU communication using RCCL
+* Demonstrate single host, multi-GPU performance through data distribution and synchronization

 ## Getting Started

 ### Prerequisites

-* Python 3.x
 * AMD ROCm 6.x
-* Pytorch 2.x+rocm6.x (Pytorch installed with ROCm 6.x support, can be a container or installed via `pip`)
+* RCCL (ROCm Communication Collectives Library)
+* rocBLAS
+* Python 3.x (for PyTorch implementation)
+* PyTorch 2.x+rocm6.x with RCCL support

 ### Installation

-Installation of AMD ROCm 6.x and Pytorch with ROCm support are out of scope for this repo, see [AMD documentation](https://github.com/ROCm/ROCm) for instructions.
-The only dependencies needed are PyTorch for Python, making requirements.txt unnecessary, and the C libraries installed by ROCm 6.x.
+Installation of AMD ROCm 6.x (includes RCCL and rocBLAS) and Pytorch with ROCm support are out of scope for this repo, see [AMD documentation](https://github.com/ROCm/ROCm) for instructions.
+The only dependency needed for Python is PyTorch with ROCm support, a separate requirements.txt file is unnecessary.

 ## Usage

 ### Running the Pytorch Script

-Run the python script using `python pytorch_matmul.py`
+It is recommended to use a Python virtual environment (`venv`, `pyenv`, `conda`) with Pytorch with ROCm support installed.
+Run the Pytorch script using `torchrun --nproc_per_node=8 pytorch_rccl.py`.

 ### Running the C code

 1. Change directories `cd c`
-2. Compile and run the benchmark `make && ./gpu_matmul`
+2. Compile and run the benchmark `make && ./multi_gpu_matmul`

 ### Performance Output